Skimlinks Terms of Service

 6.1 The Publisher shall be entitled to the following percentage of the Total Revenue (less any Chargebacks) as follows:

-6.2 The calculation of Total Revenue for Tools (except for Audiences) shall be performed by the relevant Merchant or Affiliate Network, and communicated to Skimlinks.
+6.2 The calculation of Total Revenue for Tools (except for Audiences) shall be performed by the relevant Merchant, Affiliate Network or Monetisation Partner, and communicated to Skimlinks.
 The Publisher acknowledges that:

 6.2.1 different Merchants use different Total Revenue structures, which may include (without limitation) using fixed amounts per Sale or referral, percentage based methods, or “cost per click”;